sophiephill/raster-extract101/README.md

 4. Use raster::extract to extract data per polygon to a dataframe.
 Specify the function you wish to aggregate the values.
 The output dataframe will not contain any of the original columns or IDs but the output will preserve the orginal order.
 <ul><li> vals <- extract(r, censusTracts, base::mean, df = T) </li></ul>
 <ul><li> vals$GEOID <- censusTracts$GEOID </li></ul>
-<ul><li> I specify base::mean instead of just mean even though mean is the function name because I kept getting errors where somehow the name mean was being reassigned to a non-function value which took a while to debug.
-Now I just use base::mean for safety. </li></ul>

-1.

 ## Savio